 • The caregiver does not keep a daily log of services provided and payments received.
 Sometimes this log is needed for Medicaid as further proof that payments were made to the caregiver for care services rather than given as a gift.

 • Rate of pay is not reasonable.
-If pay is higher than the going rate for the type of care that is being provided, it can be considered a gift for Medicaid purposes.
+If pay is higher than the going rate for the type of care that is being provided, Medicaid may consider the payments as gifts.

 • Being unaware of the rules in the state in which one resides.
 For instance, some states require that the signed agreement be notarized, and some states do not allow for a lump sum payment for services.